kanthaus/kanthaus.online/user/pages/40.governance/10.constitution/default.en.md

 1. A Volunteer should—
 	1. assume some responsibility for the space, and
 	1. contribute to Wurzen and/or the wider world.
+1. A Volunteer should not take it for granted to use Kanthaus as a permanent living space.
+Their evaluation should be seen as the feedback process to be invited to stay longer - or become a member when there is enough trust from other members to be seen as a face of the project.
 1. A Volunteer should be evaluated (§6.) as soon as possible after 2 months (60 days).
 At their evaluation they may request to—
   1. return to Visitor,
   1. continue as a Volunteer, or